ps4star/FSE/ref.md

 The internal tables can be located in the tables.js file of this repo if you'd like to see for yourself how to use them.

 ### Case-insensitivity
-All command names, and const names are case-insensitive.
-Functions aren't, however.
+All command names are case-insensitive.
+Functions and consts aren't, however.